 A Governance and Assurance Framework has been developed with a clear reporting line and for governance.
-RTT assurance and governance will be managed through the RTT Programme Board.
-External assurance is also provided through weekly meetings with NHSE and NHSI.
-The Trust also has a weekly Access Board that feeds into the RTT Programme Board.
+RTT assurance and governance will be managed through the Planned Care Programme Board.

+External assurance is also provided through meetings with NHSE and NHSI.
+The Trust also has a weekly Access Board that feeds into the Planned Care Programme Board.
 This is chaired by the Deputy Chief Operating Officer.
 There is also an External Clinical Harm Panel chaired by NHS England.